junxit/us-congress-bills-114/metadata.md

 - Sen. Wicker, Roger F. [R-MS] (W000437)

+## Committees (1)

+- Senate — Commerce, Science, and Transportation Committee

 ## Actions

 - 2016-06-08 — Introduced in Senate
 - 2016-06-08 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2016-06-15 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-12-09 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 114-399.
+- 2016-12-09 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 114-399.
+- 2016-12-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 724.